-The Mayor of the Borough of Broxtowe (2019/20), Councillor Michael Brown, has chosen to support the Nottingham Hospitals Charity, with all proceeds raised going to the Nottingham City Hospital Trent Cardiac Unit during this civic year.
-We hope everyone will join him in raising funds for this important charity through a series of fundraising events.
+The Mayor of the Borough of Broxtowe (2020/21), Councillor Janet Patrick, has chosen to support Citizens Advice Broxtowe during her civic year.
+We hope everyone will join her in raising funds for this important charity through a series of fundraising events.

 Each year the Mayor of the Borough of Broxtowe organises a number of events to help raise money for their chosen charity.
-Details of charity events as follows:
+Details of charity events below.

 Support the Mayor's charity

 As well as attending the charity events listed above, you can also show your support to the Mayor's charities by organising your own event and getting your friends and colleagues to sponsor you.

 Make a donation

 If you are unable to attend one of the Mayor's charity events, you can still make a donation the chosen charities by making your cheque payable to 'Broxtowe Borough Council - Mayor's charities' and returning it to the Civic Office, Broxtowe Borough Council, Council Offices, Foster Avenue, Beeston, Nottingham, NG9 1AB. or visit the online giving page specific to the Mayoral charity campaign and make a donation.

 The Council realises you may choose to support different charities, which is fantastic.
 The Council get lots of requests to promote these individual efforts but it is difficult to promote them all.

 In order to be fair to the widest range of charities, the Mayor each year chooses different charities to support and in that year of office these are the charities the council will adopt and promote.